HertzJack/Blades-of-Grass/README.md

     - Early versions felt stiff or as if the blades were jumping around in their animation
     - Adding noise-based variation per position, plus bending that increases toward the tip made the motion appear to be much more natural

-Density vs. Field Size
-  Initially, grass density was tightly coupled to the total blade count and patch size:
-    - Increasing the field size without adjusting blade generation logic caused sparse or uneven coverage
-    - We refactored the generation so that density and field dimensions are logically seperate, letting us scale the patch size while keeping a consistent look

 Performance Considerations
-  Rendering 50,000 individual meshes is a poor approach:
+  Rendering 750,000 individual meshes is a poor approach:
     - Combining all blades into one mesh with shared buffers was key to maintaining performance
     - Pushing animation to the GPU via shaders avoided CPU-side per-frame updates to vertex data

 We ended up with a solution that's both visually convincing and reasonably efficient for real-time rendering in a browser.

 Credits & References:
-Team: Ava Ferrentino, Jack Hertz, Helena Servin-DeMarrais, Michael Kobs GPUOpen - Procedural Grass Rendering: Material used to get the ball rolling on efficient grass rendering techniques.
+Team: Jack Hertz, Helena Servin-DeMarrais, Michael Kobs, Ava Ferrentino GPUOpen - Procedural Grass Rendering: Material used to get the ball rolling on efficient grass rendering techniques.
 Patricio Gonzalez Vivo (GLSL Noise): Used their 2D noise function to assist in the animation of grass blades.